shandilyaguy247/shandilyaguy247/README.md

 - I'm a Graduate Student pursuing my MS in Electrical and Computer Engineering - Specialization in Computer Engineering
 - 👀 I’m interested in ...
 Data Structures, Algorithms, APIs and C++
 - 🌱 I’m currently learning ...
-Programming, Optimization and Competitive Coding
+Programming, Optimization, Software Failure Analysis and Competitive Coding
-- 💞️ I’m looking to collaborate on ...
-Open Source Projects
 - 📫 How to reach me ... https://www.linkedin.com/in/harshitshandilya/